 |

-While no one can pinpoint the exact time period or location
+While no one can pinpoint the exact time period or

-culture.
-Mead was the preferred drink
+ancient culture.
+Mead was the

-preparations.
+their burial preparations.
 Early records of mead are also found in the |

 |